-In 2001 “The Perfect Storm” chronicled the ill-fated commercial fishing vessel Andrea Gail and its six-man crew that were lost off the New England coast in search of Swordfish in September of 1991.
+In 2001, “The Perfect Storm” chronicled the ill-fated commercial fishing vessel, Andrea Gail, and six-man crew that was lost off the New England coast in search of Swordfish in September of 1991.

-The popularity of Swordfish as a commercial seafood grew as a result.
-In the heartland of America swordfish is accessible at most big supermarkets or restaurants.
-If not, it can be bought online through dealers like Omaha Steaks that currently offer eight 6-ounce fillets of swordfish for $67.99 or even Amazon where two pounds can be had for $108.00.
+As a result, the popularity of swordfish as a commercial seafood grew as a result.
+In the heartland of America, swordfish is accessible at most big supermarkets or restaurants.
+If not, it can be bought online through dealers like Omaha Steaks or even Amazon.

-While those productions focused on northeastern ports, southeast coast anglers have taken a fond liking to targeting swordfish.
-One such angler, Kyle Shea, has been successful at targeting them during the daytime.
-Historically, most would target them at night, but with techniques Shea learned in recent years the daytime has been the right time.
+While those productions focused on northeastern ports, southeast coast anglers have begun to target swordfish.
+One such angler, Kyle Shea, has had success at targeting them during the daytime.
+Historically, most would target them at night, but with techniques Shea learned in recent years, daytime proves to be the right time.

 “It really started in 2003 with Capt.
 Nick Stanczyk.
 He brought it here from Venezuela,” says Florida angler Kyle Shea who fishes the Atlantic Ocean out of West Palm Beach.
 “From 2004 on it’s been spreading like wildfire.”

-On a cool winter day Shea found himself in a tug of war with a monster from the deep.
+On a crisp winter day, Shea found himself in a tug of war with a monster from the deep.
 “Big swordfish want to swim up to the surface.
-Usually you’re just retrieving line until they get near the top.
-Ideally you can get the lead off which is 150-feet above the leader.
-They then shoot back down and that’s when the fight really begins.”
+Usually, you’re just retrieving line until they get near the top.
+Ideally, you can get the lead off which is 150-feet above the leader.
+They then shoot back down, and that’s when the fight really begins.”

-300-feet would be gained and then 300-feet would be lost.
-Finally, close to the boat after an hour, Shea was able to get a harpoon in her side.
-A tail rope was secured and the fish was finally landed.
+300-feet would be gained, and then 300-feet would be lost.
+Finally, close to the boat after an hour, Shea was able to get a harpoon in the swordfish’s side.
+A tail rope was secured, and the fish was finally landed.
 Shea estimated it at 340-360 pounds.

 But for this swordfish, it wasn’t the size that was special.
 It was what Shea saw when he cut it open to start getting the meat.
 It was orange, something rare for the species.

-When video of Shea’s catch hit social media friends and family started lining up at his door.
-He thinks there was about 280-pounds of meat to go around, and even friends who had been in the business for their lifetime had never seen such a color form a swordfish.
+When video of Shea’s catch hit social media, friends, and family started lining up at his door.
+He thinks there were about 280-pounds of meat to go around, and even friends who had been in the business for their lifetime had never seen such a color form a swordfish.